-This policy will be reviewed by subject leader and Headteacher: Mrs C Price, three yearly, or sooner, if new requirements and updates are issued.
+This policy will be reviewed by subject leader and Headteacher: Mrs C Price, yearly.
 At each review, the policy will be approved by the governing board and the Headteacher.

 Links with other policies

 This policy should be read in conjunction with, and links to, the following policies and procedures: